 There is no limit to the amount of money, time, and technical expertise that can go into designing and building your team's vehicle.
-However, keep in mind that a costlier vehicle does not necessarily mean that the vehicle will perform better or will be better able to successfully complete the mission tasks.
+However, keep in mind that a costlier vehicle does not necessarily mean that the vehicle will perform better.